 Step 1 – Preps.

-Place your solar panels in position on top of your van roof and measure your initial set up.
+Place your solar panels in position on top of your van roof and measure your initial setup.

-With a marker pen, mark the positions of the cables and general layout of the solar panels.
+With a marker pen, mark the positions of the cables and the general layout of the solar panels.

 It is imperative to cross-check all your initial mockups and know where your cables would run inside the van.